dharminnagar/solana-explorer-raycast/README.md

 With configurable RPC endpoints and network switching between Mainnet, Devnet and Testnet, you have full flexibility in how you interact with the Solana blockchain.
 The extension provides a native Raycast experience with fast, keyboard-driven navigation and detailed formatted output for all blockchain data.

+## Configuration

+When you first open the extension, you will be prompted to configure the following:
+- Select your default explorer (Eg. Solscan, Orb etc.)
+- Configure custom RPC endpoints for each network or use the default ones

+You can also change these settings later by going to the extension preferences.

 ## Features